The Kalgoorlie Biplane

 The Shareholders

 Frank W Bricknell's Son Frank, assisted in the building of the first aeroplane constructed on the goldfields.
 Reid p83 Frank William Bicknell opened a bakery, cake shop and catering business in Hannan Street, Kalgoorlie.
 He later moved to Perth and opened Bricknell's Bakery that ran between Aberdeen and Newcastle Street in North Perth.
-His son, Frank John Bicknell (about 1893 - 1959), became a builder (fitter?) in Kalgoorlie.
+His son, Frank John Bicknell (1894 - 1959), became a builder (fitter?) in Kalgoorlie.
 Sanders

 [Alfred] Roy Burton was the son of William Robert Burton and Annie Burton (nee Vincent).
 Battye Vol2 p897, Hancock p1 He was born in Adelaide SA in April 1891.
 He joined the AIF and served initially as an air mechanic and later qualified as a pilot.
 He was severely wounded in action in an aircraft accident whilst serving in Egypt and discharged.
 NAA 2455 In 1919 he married Ella May Tonks and they lived in "Binduli", Teak Street in Caulfield, Victoria.
 Perhaps this was a house named after Binduli in the WA goldfields which is mentioned later in this story.
 They later moved to the Sydney suburb of Manly where Roy died in May 1966.